DaftMobile/ReduKt/redukt-thunk/README.md

 Adaptation of [Redux thunk](https://redux.js.org/usage/writing-logic-thunks) in ReduKt.

-### Quick start
+### Basics

 In ReduKt every thunk is an action that has some logic attached to it and evaluated by `thunkMiddleware`.
 There are 2 types of thunks:

-* Associated with regular function
+* Associated with regular function that are executed by `thunkMiddleware` in a blocking manner.

 ```kotlin
 interface ThunkAction<State> : Action {
     fun DispatchScope<State>.execute()
 }
 ```

-* Associated with suspending function
+* Associated with suspending function that are executed by `thunkMiddleware` in a foreground coroutine.

 ```kotlin
 interface CoThunkAction<State> : ForegroundJobAction {
     suspend fun DispatchScope<State>.execute()